tostimontes/memory-card/README.md

 ## Additional Features (Planned)

-- **Flip Cards on Hover**: Implementing a feature to show artwork details on hover, enhancing the educational aspect of the game.
 - **More Image Sources**: Adding more museums and artwork types to diversify the game experience.

 ## Credits and Image Sources